ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The China National Nuclear Corporation held a ground-breaking ceremony to mark the first phase of construction of the Jinqimen nuclear power plant in the eastern province of Zhejiang.

 M. Jack Ohanian was a passionate and tireless nuclear educator throughout his career.
 An ANS Fellow, he was an active member of the Society from 1964 until his death in 2011.

-He was born in 1933 in Istanbul, Turkey and was educated there until he came to the U.S. in 1956 to study as an exchange student at Rensselaer Polytechnic Institute (RPI).
+He was born on August 7, 1933 in Istanbul, Turkey and was educated there until he came to the U.S. in 1956 to study as an exchange student at Rensselaer Polytechnic Institute (RPI).

 Ohanian became a faculty member at the University of Florida (UF) in 1963, where he taught for 38 years.
 In 1969, he was named the Department Chairman of Nuclear Engineering.
 He was named the Associate Dean for Research for the College of Engineering in 1979, and in 1998 he became the interim Dean of the Graduate School and the V.P. of Research at UF.
 A year later he was made interim Dean for Engineering, a position he held until his retirement.

 His dedication to the field of engineering included his service to the American Association of Engineering Societies (AAES) as chairman.

 Ohanian earned a B.S. in Electrical Engineering from Robert College, an M.S. in Electrical Engineering and Ph.D. in Nuclear Engineering from RPI.